Manoj-wb/exp_2_mode_characteristics_of_reflex_klystron_oscillator/README.md

 ---
 ## Aim

-To study the mode characteristics of a reflex klystron and hence determine the mode number, transit time, electronic tuning range (ETR) and electronic tuning sensitivity (ETS).
+To study the mode characteristics of a reflex klystron and hence determine the mode number, transit time, electronic tuning range (ETR) and electronic tuning sensitivity (ETS)

 ## Equipment and Components